sh6khan/git-cheat-sheet/README.md

 If you had a conflict in the middle of a rebase, after fixing your conflicts run:

 ```
-git add .
+$ git add .
-git rebase --continue
+$ git rebase --continue
 ```
 **[⬆ back to top](#overview)**

 ## Remotes

-We are nearing the section of GITHUB so it's time to introduce **Remotes**
+We are nearing the GitHub section so it's time to introduce **Remotes**

 - When you use `git init` you just started git version control on that local directory (and child directory).
 But everything is maintained in your local machine.
 The concept of a remote is to start keeping a central version of the repository online, usually on a service like Github.

 - First you have to actually create the remote repository, which is very simple to do.
-Just go on Github.com and click the `New Repository` icon the nav bar
+Just go on github.com and click the `New Repository` icon the nav bar

 - Github will give you all the needed instructions as to how we move our project into the remote repo

-- By default the name of your repo and all remote repo's are set to **origin**.
-Note that you never have to change this if you don't want to (most preople don't)
+- By default the name of your repo and all remote repos are set to **origin**.
+Note that you never have to change this if you don't want to (most people don't)

 ##### Push